Spanish President Zapatero’s Socialist-run government is re-introducing the wealth tax, meaning higher ownership costs for many home owners in Spain.

-The wealth tax, (patrimonio in Spanish), was eliminated by Zapatero (pictured above, flanked by Rubalcaba and Salgado) at the start of 2008, bringing Spain in line with the rest of Europe in not punishing the middle classes with a tax on property and savings.
+The Spanish Wealth Tax, (Impuesto de Patrimonio), was eliminated by Zapatero at the start of 2008, bringing Spain in line with the rest of Europe in not punishing the middle classes with a tax on property and savings.
 The same Government is now resurrecting the tax, arguing the wealthy should pay more to dig Spain out of the fiscal hole this Government did more than anyone to put it in.

 According to last week’s decree re-instating the tax, patrimonio will have to be paid on net assets above 700,000 Euros, with a main-home allowance of 300,000 Euros not relevant to holiday-homes.